CurlyFire/ctf-sandbox/README.md

 |        | Acceptance Stage | UAT Stage | Production Stage |
 |--------|------------------|-----------|------------------|
 | System | [![Acceptance Stage](https://github.com/CurlyFire/ctf-sandbox/actions/workflows/acceptance-stage.yml/badge.svg)](https://github.com/CurlyFire/ctf-sandbox/actions/workflows/acceptance-stage.yml)  |[![UAT Stage](https://github.com/CurlyFire/ctf-sandbox/actions/workflows/uat-stage.yml/badge.svg)](https://github.com/CurlyFire/ctf-sandbox/actions/workflows/uat-stage.yml) | [![Production Stage](https://github.com/CurlyFire/ctf-sandbox/actions/workflows/production-stage.yml/badge.svg)](https://github.com/CurlyFire/ctf-sandbox/actions/workflows/production-stage.yml) |

-# System use cases
-- As a competitor or challenge creator, I want to sign up for future CTF competitions
-- As a competitor, I want to create a team of competitors
-- As a team leader, I want to assign competitors to my team
-- As a team leader, I want to particate in a CTF competition
-- As a challenge creator, I want to create CTF challenges
-- As a CTF organizer, I want to create upcoming CTF competitions
-- As a CTF organizer, I want to assign challenges to an upcoming CTF competition
-- As a CTF organizer, I want to assign teams to an upcoming CTF competition

 # External systems
 Each environment has it's own external system docker container instances.
 The test environments (acceptance, E2E, docker-compose) also have their own external test instances, however they are ephemeral and last only for the duration of the tests, so no links are provided here.